 JavaScript Bitwise Operators

-The JavaScript Bitwise Operators perform bit operations.
-All the decimal values are converted into binary values (sequence of bits, i.e., 0100, 1100, 1000, 1001, etc.).
-Next, the bitwise operator will work on these bits, such as shifting them left to right or converting bit values from 0 to 1, etc.
+The JavaScript Bitwise Operators perform bit operations on a 32-bit binary number.
+First, JavaScript converts all decimal values (numbers) into binary values (a sequence of bits, 1000, 1100, 1110, 1001, etc.).
+Next, the bitwise operator will perform bit operations, such as shifting bits from left to right or converting bit values from 0 to 1, etc.

-The below table shows the different JavaScript Bitwise operators and their meanings.
+The table below shows the seven different Bitwise operators and their meanings.
 For example, Consider x = 6 and y = 8 and their values in binary form are: x = 0110 and y = 1000

 &Bitwise ANDX & Y = 0000